rodneyknaap/ATX-286_PCAT-REV4-QFP-FPGA_mainboard/README.md

 You can find my website in the repository link URL or via
 [https://www.knaapic.nl/atx-286-at-rev4](https://knaapic.nl/atx-286-at-rev4/)
 The menu "Historic computing" contains dedicated pages for the repository projects.
-A lot of information is the same as here but some details have been elaborated on my website.
+A lot of information will be elaborated more deeply on my website.

 The forum link is:
 [https://knaapic.nl/community/project-to-create-an-atx-80286-mainboard-based-on-the-ibm-5170](https://knaapic.nl/community/main-forum/project-to-create-an-atx-80286-mainboard-based-on-the-ibm-5170)
 The forum thread offers more in-depth articles describing the actual process of development of the project.